joofsh/dcr-api/README.md

-# DC Resources API
+# DC Resources Backend

-Backend for [DC Resources](http://dc-resources.com).
+Backend API for [DC Resources](http://dc-resources.com).
 Built in ruby using  Rack, Roda, and Sequel